Uniswap/sdks/.github/pull_request_template.md

 _[e.g. Manually, E2E tests, unit tests, Storybook]_

+## Are there any breaking changes?

+_[e.g. Type definitions, API definitions]_

+Bump the major version and post a notice in the #eng-sdks channel.

 ## (Optional) Feedback Focus

 _[Specific parts of this PR you'd like feedback on, or that reviewers should pay closer attention to]_